mozilla/vinz-clortho/README.md

 ## Start up

+    clortho

+or
     sudo clortho

-This will start the server listening on port 443.
+This will start the server listening on port 3666.
+You can control port and protocol via ``etc/config.js``.
+See docs/DEPLOYMENT.md.

 ## Shutdown